renatocomaru/GremioLives/README.md

 # GremioLives
 Welcome to GremioLives, a web application for Gremio Futbol Porto-Alegrense fans to stay updated with the latest live events and streams.
-This project is built using Angular 9 and Material Design components, providing a user-friendly interface and seamless navigation.
+This project is built using Angular 9, Spring Boot and Material Design components, providing a user-friendly interface and seamless navigation.

 ## Features
 - Browse upcoming live events